jamisen-ma/PositiveEV-Arbitrage-Bot/README.md

 ## API Endpoints

 To access the public endpoints, you will need an API key.
-Please email [jamisen.ma@gmail.com](mailto:jamisen.ma@gmail.com) to request access or obtain an API key.
+Please email [jamisen.ma@gmail.com](mailto:jamisen.ma@gmail.com) to request access or to obtain an API key.

 ## How It Differs From Competitors